fongfh/Getting-CleaningData/README.md

 The following are the data files available:

-1. **'features.txt'**: Contains the ist of all variables avialble.
-Total of 561 variables per each TRAIN or TEST data.
+1. **'features.txt'**: Contains the list of all variables available.
+It has a total of 561 variables per each TRAIN or TEST data.
-2. **'activity_labels.txt'**: Contains the labels for activites (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) and their associated label number used in the data sets.
-Label number range from 1 to 6 to denote each of the 6 activities.
+2. **'activity_labels.txt'**: Contains the labels for Activites (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) and their associated label number used in the data sets.
+Label number range from 1 to 6 to denote each of the six activities.
 3. **'X_train.txt'**: Contains the TRAIN data set.
 It consists of 7352 observations in 561 variables per observation.
 4. **'y_train.txt'**: Contains the Activity labels (range from 1 to 6) for each record in the TRAIN data set.
 It consist of 7352 observations in one variable.
 5. **'X_test.txt'**: Contains the TEST data set.
 It consists of 2947 observations in 561 variables per observation.